hartwork/fetchcommandwrapper/README.md

 # sudo emerge -av app-portage/fetchcommandwrapper
 ```
 You can then append line `source /usr/share/fetchcommandwrapper/make.conf`
-to file `/etc/portage/make.conf` to ease integration with portage.
+to file `/etc/portage/make.conf` to ease integration with Portage.

 ## Development from a Git clone